curv3d/curv/docs/Shape_Atlas.rst

    using intersection and complement.
 Evaluation time for the SDF is proportional to the number of triangles.
 Likely to be unusable for more than a thousand triangles.

+   [Starting point: a Curv function that reads an STL file, returns a list of triangles.]

 1. Try to optimize the above approach.
 Maybe build a balanced space partitioning tree at compile time, walk the tree during SDF evaluation.